TommyYuan0215/CST435_Assignment1_WordCount_MR/README.md

 - The default number of workers is **2** if `NUM_WORKERS` is not specified
 - The maximum number of workers is limited to 6 only.
-- Docker Compose is recommended for local testing
+- Docker Compose is recommended for local testing.
+- This project will be given 2 text file for testing purposes, which including `testfile_30mb.txt` and `testfile_512kb.txt` that already inside the client folder.
 - Kubernetes is recommended for more realistic distributed execution and orchestration

 ---